cille112/spirii-challenge/README.md

 ## Test
 To run the test `go test -v ./...`

-I didn't have time to write test for everything, picked DB and anomaly check as two important steps
+I didn't have time to write test for everything, picked DB and anomaly check as two important steps.
+I wold have likes to test my api as well, using the `net/http/httptest`to crate mock requests and also using a mock DB to make sure I know what the api should return.

 ## 30% consumer
 I know the way I calculate this is not entirely correct since I just add consumptions until I reach 30% or more, but due to time limitations I decided to go with this approach.